 Easy.
 Simple.
 Delicious.
-These lightly sweetened Stewed Pears can top SO many things!
-Like my Easy Stewed Apples, top these cooked pears on pancakes, Creamy Oatmeal, waffles, vanilla ice cream and much more.
-This stewed pear recipe is vegetarian, vegan and gluten free.
+Ready in just 20 minutes!
+These lightly sweetened and spiced Stewed Pears top SO many things!
+These tender cooked pears are the perfect topping on pancakes, waffles, stirred into Creamy Oatmeal, vanilla ice cream and much more.
+This recipe is vegetarian, vegan and gluten free.

-A taste of the season, fresh stewed pears come together quick and can be whipped up while you’re flipping pancakes or waiting on the waffles to bake.
-Stewing pears on the stove softens and prepares them for enjoying with a fork and as a condiment or component of other tasty food.
-Here’s why you’ll love this recipe:
+A taste of the season, fresh stewed pears can be whipped up while you’re flipping pancakes or waiting on the waffles to bake.
+Warm and inviting, like this reader favorite Easy Stewed Apples, stewing pears on the stove softens and prepares them for enjoying with a fork and as a condiment or component for your homemade recipes.

-In season pears and simple ingredients create the tastiest and most comforting cooked pears recipe.
-Here’s how to make this delicious recipe (see recipe card for details):
+In season pears and simple ingredients create the tastiest and most comforting cooked pears.

 - Second, add the pears, maple and brown sugar, spices and lemon juice to a sauce pan.
 Stir.

-- Third, heat until just bubbling, then cook pears gently for about 8-10 minutes.
+- Third, cook pears gently for about 8-10 minutes.

-- Next, stir in the cornstarch and water slurry and simmer for 30 seconds.
+- Next, stir in the cornstarch slurry and simmer for 30 seconds.

 - Last, remove from heat, stir and set aside for about five minutes before sharing.